Misnagdim: Hasidism's changes and challenges

-Most of the changes made by the Hasidim were the product of the Hasidic approach to Kabbalah, particularly as expressed by Rabbi Isaac Luria (1534–1572), known as "the ARI" and his disciples, particularly Rabbi Chaim Vital (1543–1620).
-Both Misnagdim and hassidim were greatly influenced by the ARI, but the legalistic Misnagdim feared in Hasidism what they perceived as disturbing parallels to the Sabatean movement.
-An example of such an idea was the concept that the entire universe is completely nullified to God.
-Depending on how this idea was preached and interpreted, it could give rise to pantheism, universally acknowledged as a heresy, or lead to immoral behavior, since elements of Kabbalah can be misconstrued to de-emphasize ritual and to glorify sexual metaphors as a deeper means of grasping some inner hidden notions in the Torah based on the Jews' intimate relationship with God.
+Most of the changes made by the Hasidim were the product of the Hasidic approach to Kabbalah, mainly as expressed by Isaac Luria (1534 – 1572) and his disciples—particularly Hayyim ben Joseph Vital (1543–1620).
+Luria greatly influenced both misnagdim and Hasidim, but the former feared what they perceived as disturbing parallels in Hasidism to the heretical Sabbateans.
+An example of such an idea was that God entirely nullifies the universe.
+Depending on how this idea was preached and interpreted, it could give rise to pantheism, universally acknowledged as heresy, or lead to immoral behavior since elements of Kabbalah can be misconstrued to de-emphasize ritual and glorify sexual metaphors as a more profound means of grasping some inner hidden notions in the Torah based on the Jews' intimate relationship with God.
 If God is present in everything, and if divinity is to be grasped in erotic terms, then—Misnagdim feared—Hasidim might feel justified in neglecting legal distinctions between the holy and the profane, and in engaging in inappropriate sexual activities.

-The Misnagdim were seen as using yeshivas and scholarship as the center of their Jewish learning, whereas the Hasidim had learning centered around the rebbe tied in with what they considered emotional displays of piety.
+The Misnagdim were seen as using yeshivas and scholarship as the learning center.
+At the same time, Hasidic learning centered around the rebbe, which was tied in with what they considered emotional displays of piety.

-The stress of Jewish prayer over Torah study and the Hasidic reinterpretation of Torah l'shma (Torah study for its own sake), was seen as a rejection of traditional Judaism.
+The stress of Jewish prayer over Torah study and the Hasidic reinterpretation of Torah l'shma (Torah study for its own sake) was seen as a rejection of traditional Judaism.

-Hasidim did not follow the traditional Ashkenazi prayer rite, and instead used a rite which is a combination of Ashkenazi and Sephardi rites (Nusach Sefard), based upon Kabbalistic concepts from Rabbi Isaac Luria of Safed.
-This was seen as a rejection of the traditional Ashkenazi liturgy and, due to the resulting need for separate synagogues, a breach of communal unity.
-In addition they faced criticism for neglecting the halakhic times for prayer.
+Hasidim did not follow the traditional Ashkenazi prayer rite and instead used a combination of Ashkenazi and Sephardi rites and Lurianic Kabbalistic concepts known as Nusach Sefard.
+This was seen as a rejection of the traditional liturgy and, due to the resulting need for separate synagogues, a breach of communal unity.
+In addition, they faced criticism for neglecting the halakhic times for prayer.

-Hasidic Jews also added some halakhic stringencies on Kashrus, the laws of keeping kosher.
-They made certain changes in how livestock were slaughtered and in who was considered a reliable mashgiach (supervisor of kashrut).
-The end result was that they essentially considered some kosher food as less kosher.
-This was seen as a change of traditional Judaism, and an over stringency of halakha (Jewish law), and, again, a breach of communal unity.
+Hasidic Jews also added some halakhic stringencies to kashrut, the laws of keeping kosher.
+They made specific changes in how livestock was slaughtered and in who was considered a reliable mashgiach (a legal supervisor of kashrut).
+The result was that they essentially did not accept as kosher certain foods that were accepted as kosher by Misnagdim.
+This was seen as a change of traditional Judaism, an over-stringency of Halakha, and, again, a breach of communal unity.